LFI · API Hub · v2.1 · Consent Management Interface

 What the CMI must support

-A compliant CMI covers three core user journeys:
+A compliant CMI covers two core user journeys:

 No Pause